Easy Coconut Macaroons with Condensed Milk + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

 Coconut Macaroons with Condensed Milk are soft, chewy, and often dipped or drizzled in chocolate.
-My macaroon cookie recipe is so easy to prepare – ready in just 30 minutes!
-They’re the perfect lazy cookies, producing 30 servings in a single batch, and the recipe can easily be doubled if you want an even bigger batch.
+These treats are so easy to prepare — ready in under 30 minutes!
+It’s the perfect lazy day recipe, producing 30 cookies in a single batch, and it can easily be doubled if you want even more to munch on.

 Coconut Macaroons with Condensed Milk